julyer/getting-and-cleaning-data-project/CodeBook.md

 mean: Mean value
 std: Standard deviation

-For each of the above readings ending in XYZ would result in 6 features in the new tidy dataset.
-For example: tBodyGyroJerk-XYZ would become:
+Each of the above signals ending in XYZ would result in 6 individual features in the new tidy dataset.
+For example:
+*tBodyGyroJerk-XYZ* would become:
 * tBodyGyroJerk-mean-x
 * tBodyGyroJerk-mean-y
 * tBodyGyroJerk-mean-z